 Corncockle Sandstone was sourced from quarries around the town of Lochmaben, in Dumfriesshire.
 The stone consisted originally of wind-blown sand that was deposited as sand dunes in a desert environment during the early part of the Permian Period (c.
 285 million years ago), when Scotland was at roughly the same latitude as southern Ethiopia is today.
 A tiny proportion of iron, which is in an oxidised (‘rusted’) state, gives the stone a rich orange colour.
 Corncockle Sandstone has been used locally, regionally and nationally, mainly to form masonry.
-Corncockle Sandstone is not quarried for building stone today.
+Today, Corncockle Sandstone is extracted for building stone at one quarry.

 Building Stone ID 10,013